prgr4m/patron/readme.md

     - revise to give user more structure rather than base models and bare templates
 - addons
     - api
+        - possibly its own cli subgroup for adding and autoregistration?
     - commerce
     - mailer